-7.28.150 Sand and Gravel Operations & Associated Equipment
+10.28.150 Sand and Gravel Operations & Associated Equipment

 - (a) Rock crushers, concrete and asphalt mixing plants, sand and gravel pits or any other such excavation or surface mining may be allowed, provided they meet the following requirements: - (1) The applicant shall provide a plan at the time of application showing the land proposed for excavation.
 This plan shall show the contours of the land on at least two-foot contour intervals, any improvements thereon and to a distance of three hundred feet (300') in all directions from the subject property.
+The

-The Council may set out additional conditions under which these operations may be permitted and those conditions may vary by location.
+Page 195 of 214 Hayden Development Code - March 1, 2022 Council may set out additional conditions under which these operations may be permitted and those conditions may vary by location.